Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-SOT measurements in multilayer systems are often interpreted assuming either the SHE-SOT model or the Rashba-type iSGE.
-Such approaches are appealing because of their simplicity, but neglect important aspects of the generation of SOT.
-The one-dimensional drift-diffusion theory based on the bulk SHE (Section \ref{s:sheTorque}) is the most commonly employed model to relate the torque amplitude to the spin Hall conductivity of the NM.
-Such a model includes the probability of spin transmission at the interface through the spin mixing conductance parameter, but neglects the interface-generated spin accumulation by either the iSGE or spin-dependent electron scattering.
-Another major limitation of this model is that it assumes constant parameters $\sigma_N$, $\lambda_{\rm sf}$, and $\theta_{\rm sh}$ throughout the NM layer, which is unjustified on both theoretical and experimental grounds.
-On the other hand, most SOT models based on interfacial Rashba spin-orbit coupling assume a static spin polarization localized at a sharp interface between the NM (or the oxide) and the FM.
-Considering the complexity of the real ultrathin magnetic multilayers involving complex orbital hybridization, disordered interfaces, spin-dependent semiclassical size effects, it is quite unclear how these two models (bulk SHE and interfacial Rashba-like iSGE) apply to real systems.
-Moreover, there is increasing evidence that different intrinsic effects are at play in such systems, leading, e.g., to interface-enhanced SHE \cite{Freimuth2014a,Wang2016b}, together with extrinsic effects involving electron scattering from interfaces and impurities.
-Along this line, spin pumping experiments at Bi surfaces have been interpreted as evidence for either an interface-enhanced SHE \cite{Hou2012} or the iSGE \cite{Rojas-Sanchez2013b}.
-Angle-resolved photoemission studies, on the other hand, provide evidence that the iSGE is not a pure 2D effect in metallic thin films: the presence of magnetic exchange \cite{Krupin2005}, out-of-plane spin polarization \cite{Takayama2011}, spin-momentum locked quantum well states in the FM \cite{Moras2015}, and topologically protected surface states \cite{Thonig2016} significantly alters the Rashba effect at metallic interfaces compared to model semiconducting heterostructures.
-Further, extrinsic effects such as impurity and interface scattering can induce additional spin currents that propagate through or away from the NM/FM interface and be polarized in directions different from the standard model, calling for a generalization of the mixing conductance concept \cite{Amin2016a,Amin2016b,Chen2015c}.
-The interplay between all these effects thus makes it questionable to draw a clear separation between the SHE and iSGE in metallic structures, even when considering idealized theoretical models of these heterostructures.
+On the other hand, most SOT models based on interfacial Rashba spin-orbit coupling assume a static spin polarization localized at a sharp interface between the nonmagnetic metal (or the oxide) and the ferromagnet.
+Considering the complexity of the real ultrathin magnetic multilayers involving complex orbital hybridization, disordered interfaces, and spin-dependent semiclassical size effects, it is quite unclear how these two models (bulk SHE and interfacial Rashba-like iSGE) apply to real systems.
+Spin pumping experiments at Bi surfaces have been interpreted as evidence for either an interface-enhanced SHE \cite{Hou2012} or the iSGE \cite{Rojas-Sanchez2013b}.
+Angle-resolved photoemission studies, on the other hand, provide evidence that the iSGE is not a pure 2D effect in metallic thin films: the presence of magnetic exchange \cite{Krupin2005}, out-of-plane spin polarization \cite{Takayama2011}, spin-momentum locked quantum well states in the ferromagnet \cite{Moras2015}, and topologically protected surface states \cite{Thonig2016,Marmolejo-Tejada2017} significantly alters the Rashba effect at metallic interfaces compared to model semiconducting heterostructures.